nico-tuananh/vinuni-circular-market/README.md

   <strong>COMP3030 – Databases and Database Systems (Fall 2025)</strong><br/>
 </p>

+## Problem Statement

+At the end of each semester, many students throw away or leave behind underused items (textbooks, electronics, address furniture, etc.).
+Meanwhile, incoming students need these exact items but struggle to find trusted sellers at fair prices.

+**CampusCircle** is a student-only marketplace that enables students to **buy/sell** or **lend/borrow** second-hand items within the university community.
+The platform aims to:

+* Provide a secure, internal marketplace accessible only to university students.
+* Support listing creation, browsing/searching, ordering/borrowing flows, and reviews.
+* Ensure data integrity (no double-selling, valid state transitions).
+* Provide admin controls and basic analytics.

+However, out of scope for our website and the course itself would be:

+* Online payment integration.
+* Shipping/logistics and real-time chat (we use listing comments as Q&A).

 ## Project Structure

 This project follows a standard full-stack web application architecture with separate backend and frontend applications, containerized for easy deployment.